signeskog/Ramesh-2022/README.md

 # Ramesh-2021
-Repositiory for code used in publication "Nutritional dependence of sperm mitochondrial metabolism and small RNA biogenesis"
+Repositiory for code used in pre-print "Nutritional dependence of sperm mitochondrial metabolism and small RNA biogenesis"

 This repository contains code used in the publication "Nutritional dependence of sperm mitochondrial metabolism and small RNA biogenesis" by Ramesh et. al., found in pre-print format here: https://www.biorxiv.org/content/10.1101/2021.10.20.465156v1